Valpodi/enterprisediodefiletransfer/README.md

       -m, --mtu MTUSIZE
          Size of the MTU in bytes
       -r, --datarate DATARATE
-         The desired datarate in megabytes per second.
+         The desired datarate in megabits per second.
 Defaults to 0 (as fast as possible) -l, --logLevel
             Logging level for program output.
 Default level is info.